 About rating valuations

-A rating valuation is a three-yearly assessment of a property's value in relation to current market values – a snapshot of the market as at 1 September 2018.
-The next revaluation is in 2021.
+A rating valuation is a three-yearly assessment of a property's value in relation to current market values – the latest is a snapshot of the market as at 1 September 2021.

 Quotable Value (Council’s valuation service provider) determines the value by looking at the selling price of similar properties in the area.
-Valuations do not include chattels such as carpets, drapes or light fittings.
+Valuations do not include chattels such as carpets, curtains or light fittings.

 To see a property valuation, use Property Search and click on the Valuation and rates summary link.